bernardo1024/Sanwaf-UI/README.md

 Sanwaf-Server has 2 options for protecting parameters.
 Global and Endpoint.

-	Global parameter protection 	- protects named parameters globally regardless request URI origin Endpoint parameter protection 	- protects named parameters for a specifed set of URIs
+	Global parameter protection 	- protects named parameters globally regardless request URI origin Endpoint parameter protection 	- protects named parameters for a specified set of URIs

 Endpoints are used by Sanwaf-UI-2-Server when you include the --endpoint option to create the Sanwaf-Server XML file.